-The Early Childhood Fellowship is open to professionals and paraprofessionals whose current work impacts young children from birth to age six and/or their families within Los Angeles County.
+The Early Childhood Fellowship is open to professionals and paraprofessionals whose current work impacts young children from birth to age six and/or their families.

-- Applicants may work in a variety of organizational settings, including county or community agencies, early education or childcare settings, academic or research institutions, hospitals or clinics, or advocacy organizations. - Applicants' work may impact young children and/or their families through a variety of mechanisms, including: - o Direct or indirect service provision, training, and/or supervision - Advocacy or public policy - Consultation - Research or program evaluation
+- Applicants may work in a variety of organizational settings, including county or community agencies, early education or childcare settings, academic or research institutions, health care organizations or clinics, or advocacy organizations. - Applicants' work may impact young children and/or their families through a variety of mechanisms, including: - Direct or indirect service provision, training, and/or supervision - Advocacy or public policy - o Consultation - Research or program evaluation